-16The notion of a normative event requires further development.
+14 The notion of a normative event requires further development.
 In particular, factors such as what the subject was attending to will need to be taken into account.

-respect to which the accuracy of the memory might be assessed.
-In hallucination memory, however, there is "another" event with respect to which the accuracy of the memory can be assessed: the event that the subject should have experienced.
-In dream memory, in contrast, there is no such "other" event.17 We can thus conclude that accuracy in dream memory does not require truth.
+"another" event with respect to which the accuracy of the memory can be assessed: the event that the subject should have experienced.
+In dream memory, in contrast, there is no such "other" event.
+15 We can thus conclude that accuracy in dream memory does not require truth.